-So companies like the social networking site Televeda is attempting to show seniors that while Zoom might have its limitations, there are new ways of playing online together and friends cna be across states and cities.
+So companies like the social networking site Televeda is attempting to show seniors that while Zoom might have its limitations, there are new ways of playing online together and friends can be across states and cities.
 The company is planning on setting a Guinness World Record for online Bingo.
-The will connect 80 senior centers from 20 states so thousands of lonely souls can play together and be part of the online fun.
-There are plenty of sites in other countries that offer playing like free Bingo Canada but none like what Televeda is attempting to do in their record-setting attempt.
+The will connect 80 senior centers from 20 states so thousands of lonely souls can play together.

 It’s clearly an idea for a relatively young tech company that wants to compete with Zoom get a great pilot case for its ability to scale to thousands of users, something that Zoom doesn’t do so well.
 But still we give creds to companies that build new business models around social causes and taking care of seniors is a great place to start.

 Televeda issued the statement: Social isolation is a serious issue, and now more than ever it’s important to make people feel like they’re not alone.
 All participating organizations have received tech training from Televeda and access to its live social care network of virtual classes from leading health & recreational providers.

 This has been helpful for civic centers to provide ongoing socialization opportunities for their members despite budget cuts and layoffs.